Homegrown Business: Encircled. Stylish, Comfortable And Local.

-Locally made, echo friendly, stylish and most importantly comfortable!
-For today’s Homegrown Business post we spoke with Kristi Soomer, founder of the forward thinking Toronto based clothing company, Encircled.
+Locally made, eco friendly, stylish and most importantly, comfortable!
+For this Homegrown Business post we spoke with Kristi Soomer, founder of the forward thinking Toronto based clothing company, Encircled.

 What is your brand called and what do you make?